giladbarnea/ipdb/README.rst

 Development
 -----------

-``ipdb3`` source code and tracker are at https://github.com/giladbarnea/ipdb3.
+``ipdbx`` source code and tracker are at https://github.com/giladbarnea/ipdbx.

 Pull requests should take care of updating the changelog ``HISTORY.txt``.